shwjdgh34/algorithms/DP/fibonacciFunc/README.md

 ## DP, two ways.

+- 1.1 Fibonacci problem(1)</br>
-- 1.1 my own way.
-I calculated about zeroNum a d oneNum.
+  > my own way.
+I calculated about zeroNum and oneNum.
 But many people didnt like that.
 Because my way has same pattern.
-> caution: i abbereviated many code, so you should check real sourse code!
+  > caution: i abbereviated many code, so you should check real sourse code to fully understand!

 ```C++
 void fibonacciFunc(){